 But acknowledging and validating that it sucks to go through a breakup can be an important step in your healing process.

-Just like any other trauma in our life, we go through the stages of grief when someone we love has left our life.
+Just like any other trauma in our lives, we go through the stages of grief when someone we love has left our life.

 It doesn’t matter if you wanted to get out of the relationship or felt betrayed or abandoned by your significant other: it’s still going to hurt.